China's 2018 economic growth sinks to 3-decade low

-BEIJING (AP) — China’s 2018 economic growth fell to a three-decade low, adding to pressure on Beijing to settle a tariff war with Washington.
+BEIJING (AP) — China’s economic growth hit a three-decade low in 2018, adding to pressure on Beijing to beef up stimulus measures and settle a tariff war with Washington.

+Growth slowed to 6.6 percent from 2017’s 6.9 percent as both the world’s appetite for China’s exports and domestic consumer spending weakened, official data showed Monday.

+Forecasters said they expect Beijing to try to shore up growth by making credit cheaper, raising government spending and adopting measures to encourage sales of autos and consumer goods.

 Exports held up through most of 2018 despite President Donald Trump’s tariff hikes on Chinese imports in a fight over Beijing’s technology ambitions.
 But they contracted in December as the penalties began to depress U.S. demand.

-“Downward pressure on the economy is increasing,” said Ning at a news conference.
-Still, he added later, “the Chinese economy’s resilience and ability to resist shocks and the long-term trend of stability will not change.”

-The slowdown is adding to pressure on President Xi Jinping’s government to settle its costly dispute with Washington.

-The two sides have imposed tariff hikes of up to 25 percent on tens of billions of dollars of each other’s goods in the fight over U.S. complaints Beijing steals or pressures companies to hand over technology.
-Washington is pressing China to roll back plans for state-led industry development that its trading partners say violate its market-opening obligations.
+The two sides have imposed tariff hikes of up to 25 percent on tens of billions of dollars of each other’s goods in the fight over U.S. complaints that Beijing steals or pressures companies to hand over technology.
+Washington wants China to roll back plans for state-led industry development that its trading partners say violate its market-opening obligations.

-That dispute has rattled Chinese consumers that Beijing is counting on to drive growth.
-Some are cutting spending, which might worsen the downturn.
+The trade dispute, and reports of job losses and tumbling sales of autos and real estate, have unnerved Chinese consumers that Beijing is counting on to drive growth.
+As pocketbooks snap shut, the downturn could worsen.

+China’s top trade envoy, Vice Premier Liu He, is due to visit Washington for talks Jan.
+30-31.

 Trump said Saturday that trade relations with China were “going very well” and “a deal could very well happen.”